KuroSeinenbutV2/praktikum_PBO/README.md

     int gajiPokok;
     }

+//  Object
+    <br>Object are components that created from Class

+    Example:
+    {
+        Karyawan karyawan(nama, jabatan, lembur, dinas, presensi);
+    }

 //  Constructor is a special member function of a class that is automatically called when an object of that class is created.

 to initiate the construct use: